clarkt3/llm-prompts/README.md

     # They don't use words they used dinosaur

-        # uses Python to count the words
+        # uses Python to count the words/tokens

+        # when trying to calculate tokens, it was still wrong

+    #

 ```
 ### Day X  of 25 | Day, Mth XX, 2024